 window.duet.setMetadataRequestListener(async (payload, callback) => {

-const { subtype } = payload;
+const { subtype, params } = payload;

-if (subtype === 'orders') {
+if (subtype === "orders") {

-const response = await fetch(`https://api.company.com/user/orders`, {
+const response = await fetch(

-method: 'GET',
+method: "GET",

-credentials: 'include',
+credentials: "include",

 if (!response.ok) {